Cart 0

 Using this book’s techniques, senior software leadership can deliver more business value; managers can organize and support development teams more effectively; and teams and team members can improve their performance throughout the development lifecycle.

-Get Managing Software Debt by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get Managing Software Debt by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by Pearson Education (US) and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit